dig/onset-data/README.md

 * Useful functions for weapons.

 ### Installation
-Download all files from this repository and place them inside your package.
+Download all files from this repository and place them inside your package in a folder called data. (packages/mypackage/data/)
 Add the following to your client_scripts in package.json,
 ```json
     "data/util.lua",